MicrosoftDocs/Viva/Viva/insights/advanced/admin/prepare-org-data.md

 #### Scenario 1

-1. Your data source tracks email address changes by EffectiveDate
+1. Your data source tracks email address changes by EffectiveDate.
 2. The email address changed from BoSmith@contoso.com to BoJames@contoso.com for EntraID “A”.
-This change is recorded in the HCM system using EffectiveDate
+This change is recorded in the HCM system using EffectiveDate.

 **Example:**

 1. 04/14/2024: The email address changed from BoSmith@contoso.com to BoJames@contoso.com for EntraID “A”.
-This change is recorded in the HCM source system with a new row for BoJames@contoso.com with the EffectiveDate 04/14/2024
+This change is recorded in the HCM source system with a new row for BoJames@contoso.com with the EffectiveDate 04/14/2024.
 2. This is snapshot exported from the HCM source system on 04/15/2024:

     | PersonId | EffectiveDate | Organization |